 Being named to Canada’s National Ski Team in 1959, he took his talents across the border on a skiing scholarship to become a member of the University of Colorado Ski Team from 1959-60.
 While he was with the Colorado Buffaloes, the team won the 1960 NCAA Championships and Gerald was given All-American honourable mention.
 After much success on the slopes as an athlete he took on the role of coach for the Central Division Junior Men and Women’s ski team as they competed at the Canadian Championships in 1960/61.

-Gerald’s exceptional ability on the ski hills were followed by a successful teaching career in Dryden, where he was also a superior coach, winning the Pete Beach award.
+Gerald’s exceptional ability on the ski hills was followed by a successful teaching career in Dryden, where he was also a superior coach, winning the Pete Beach award.
 His ability made him not only a decorated athlete in our skiing community but also rated him one among the top ten alpine skiers in Canada in 1957-58.

 Inducted into the Northwestern Ontario Sports Hall of Fame, September 29, 1984